codnomer/codnomer/README.md

 ### 👨‍💻 About Me

-Hey there!
+Hey!
 I'm Omer, a passionate software engineer and AI enthusiast who thrives on turning complex challenges into elegant, scalable solutions.
 Whether it's designing a full-fledged ERP system or diving into deep learning algorithms, I’m always up for the challenge.
 My journey in tech has been all about crafting robust architectures, optimizing processes, and pushing the boundaries of what’s possible in backend development and AI.

 I believe that great code is like a well-orchestrated symphony—clean, efficient, and powerful.
 From Node.js to PostgreSQL, I’ve built systems that not only meet business needs but also anticipate future scalability.
 My love for tech doesn’t stop at coding; I also enjoy teaching and mentoring the next wave of developers, sharing knowledge through articles, and constantly seeking out new innovations to stay ahead in the field.